Last Updated on June 7, 2021 by Jeremy

 Over the years, I've been forced to start using image monitoring services to check for copyright infringement of my photos online.
 From fellow bloggers to big brands and even my own city's tourist board, my photos have been used without my permission in just about every manner of outlet you can think of.

 But how do you monitor your images online?
 Thankfully, third-party services exist that allow you to upload your images to their server, and then their proprietary algorithms find and log instances where your images are used outside of your domains and social channels.

 Many of these also have a monetization element where they can invoice the infringers on your behalf, and even work with lawyers to take some cases to court in order to ensure you receive fair compensation for the theft.

 Two services I've personally used over the years are Copytrack and RYDE, and while you can read more about both at their individual reviews (previous links), in this one I wanted to compare and contrast the two services directly.

 Please note: We are affiliates of RYDE and would love it if you mentioned This Week in Blogging if you sign up; however, my views below include balanced pros and cons of both networks.

-Copytrack is arguably the most well-known image monitoring service out there, and getting your images into their database is a simple upload (although there are some file size restrictions as well as a maximum file count which can be increased upon request).
+Copytrack is arguably the most well-known image monitoring service out there, and getting your images into their database is a simple upload (although there are some file size restrictions as well as a maximum file count which can be increased with an annual fee- a feature added in 2021).
 Once the images are on their server, all you have to do is return to the site and see matches as they come in- generally daily.

 One of the biggest pros of Copytrack is that they provide as many matches as possible as they come in, but this also doubles as a con as we have far more false positives than exact matches (frequently greater than 10:1) such that sorting through the images can become a chore.